 Welcome to Apple Court Garden!
-This beautiful, ornamental garden was created almost 30 years ago, in the abandoned, walled kitchen garden of Yeatton House, by renowned horticulturists, Diana Grenfell and Roger Grounds.
+This beautiful, ornamental garden was created more than 30 years ago, in the abandoned, walled kitchen garden of Yeatton House, by renowned horticulturists, Diana Grenfell and Roger Grounds.
 The formal garden extends to just over one acre, situated in rich farmlands on the edge of the New Forest, just one mile from the sea and the coastal village of Milford on Sea.
 It is a plant lovers paradise, packed with unusual and mature flowers, shrubs and trees from around the world.

 The garden was designed as a series of garden rooms, each intended to create a distinct visual impression and to have a microclimate well suited to the particular plants chosen.
 The wind blows hard near the coast and the garden’s structure was partly dictated by the need to break the force of these coastal winds.
 Luckily the mature oaks and alders along the perimeter also keep us sheltered.